 The other fields can be left the same, the only thing left to do is select the file you want to import.
 Once you’ve added your file, click the Check Data button in the top right, the system will now check through the data, if there are any errors it will stop.

-Once it’s done verifying the data you want to upload is ok, an import button will appear at the bottom, click this and the data will import.
+Once it’s finished verifying the data, an import button will appear at the bottom, click this and the data will import.
 Once finished, you may need to flush the cache on your website for the prices to show up on the front end.

 A couple of side notes, regarding the tiered pricing: Advanced product pricing is not the same as offering a discount via catalog/cart price rules.
 This means it is is a separate entity to, so any catalog/cart price rules will run alongside your tiered pricing, for example: